The Ride of a Lifetime: Chapter 1

 For me, there is no better way to explore a new place than by motorcycle.
 It is the modern day stallion, providing nomads and wanderers the ultimate freedom and mobility.
 As a photographer, I especially love the ability to stop along the road anywhere I see something that catches my eye.
 Bus rides are torture for photographers.

-For those of you who aren’t familiar with Palawan, it’s a large island bordering the South China Sea in the western Philippines.
+For those of you who aren’t familiar with Palawan, it’s a large Philippine island bordering the South China / West Philippine Sea.
 It has consistently been ranked as one of the top tropical islands with the best beaches in the world, so it’s no surprise that tourists come here in droves.

 However, the island still has vast stretched of rugged untouched jungles and white-sand beaches, well off the beaten path.
 That’s why when rent-a-bike.ph offered to provide me a motorcycle, I jumped at the chance.